Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A sensitivity abel can apply a watermark to a Microsoft Word document.
+### A sensitivity label can apply a watermark to a Microsoft Word document.

 - [x] Yes.
 - [ ] No.